chassisml/chassis/docs/docs/guides/frameworks/diffusers.md

 ```

 !!! tip "GPU Recommended"
-    Like most computer vision-based and Generative AI-based models, fast performance is heavily dependent on available hardware resources.
+    Like most computer vision-based and generative AI-based models, fast performance is heavily dependent on available hardware resources.
 For a smoother experience, it is highly recommended that you only follow these examples if you have access to a GPU.

 ## Instruct Pix2Pix